"Effective 12:01 am, Monday May 18, 2026, spring road restrictions lift on designated provincial highways, access roads, and rural municipalities."

 - Farm equipment (operated or towed)

-- Ministry of Highways vehicles and municipal maintenance equipment operating on restricted highways
+- Ministry of Highways vehicles and municipal maintenance equipment operating on restricted routes

-- SaskPower, SaskEnergy, and SaskTel vehicles accessing operational sites along restricted routes
+- SaskPower, SaskEnergy, and SaskTel vehicles accessing service sites along restricted routes

 How to Confirm Current Orders

 - Spring Road Ban orders are published every Tuesday and Friday by 12:30 p.m.
 CST during the ban period.
-Restrictions are progressively lifted as roads recover review the current order for your specific route and RM before every dispatch.
+Review the current order for your specific route before every dispatch.

-- Temperature-triggered restrictions on Hwy 8 (Norquay section) and Hwy 35 Aylsham Access activate automatically when ambient temperature rises above −6°C no separate ministerial order is required.
+- Temperature-triggered restrictions on Hwy 8 (Norquay section, March 15–November 15) and Hwy 35 Aylsham Access (February 24–November 15) activate automatically when ambient temperature rises above −6°C — no separate ministerial order is required.
+Check temperature before dispatch on those routes during their seasonal windows.

-- Always download and review the current Minister's Order and reference map for your specific route before dispatch order documents are the authoritative source for active limits.
+- Always download and review the current Minister's Order for your specific route before dispatch — order documents are the authoritative source for active limits.

 Key Order Document